Kansas State University Department of

 Via distance education

 Credentials are obtained by completing online distance education courses developed by GEAPS and K-State.
 No travel is required.

 Continuing education, lifelong learning

 To retain credentials, participants must earn one additional Continuing Education Unit within three years from the date they became credentialed.
 The goal is to help keep industry professionals up to speed with innovations and changing standards, and to encourage lifelong learning.

-To obtain a CEU, those holding credentials may:
+To obtain a CEU, those holding credentials may either:

-- Complete one additional 10-hour distance education course, or,
+- Complete one additional 10-hour distance education course

-- Starting in March 2014, participate in other pre-authorized educational programs, including the GEAPS Exchange, GEAPS chapter programs, programs offered by other organizations, companies or universities.
+- Participate in other pre-authorized educational programs, including the Exchange, GEAPS chapter programs, programs offered by other organizations, companies or universities.

 The Credential in Grain Operations Management (CGOM)